-Adrienne T. Novotny, M.Ed.
+Adrienne T. Novotny, M.Ed. – Managing Director

 Adrienne received her Masters in Education from the University of Towson and taught in the Baltimore City Public School System for seven years.
 She and her husband founded the Keystone Ministry, a teaching ministry that preceded her work as a Director of the Cenacle where she has taught the “Elements of Spiritual Direction” in each session of the Spiritual Direction Program.
 She also directs the Practicum requirement in that same program.
-During her more than twenty years as a spiritual director she has mentored graduates of the program, taught the Graduate seminars in the Spiritual Exercises of St. Ignatius, and has been a spiritual director in the Marian Servant Retreat Ministry.
+During her more than twenty years as a spiritual director, she has mentored graduates of the program, taught the Graduate seminars in the Spiritual Exercises of St. Ignatius, and has been a spiritual director in the Marian Servants Retreat Ministry.
 Adrienne directed the Ignatian Exercises at the Institute for Priestly Formation for priests and seminarians.

 She and her late husband, Dr. Ronald Novotny, Ph.D., S.T.L., founded the Cenacle of Our Lady of Divine Providence School of Spiritual Direction in 1992.
 They were married 42 years and have two children and five grandchildren.
 Adrienne has been a lifetime member of the Marian Servants of Divine Providence since 1992.